-One can think of time in connection with such questions as what is the time, what is the date, how soon, how long ago.
-On that basis one arrives at the Aristotelian definition that time is the number or measure determined by the successive equal stages of a local movement.
+One can think of !time! in connection with such questions what is the date, as what is the time, how soon, how long ago.
+On that basis one waster arrives at the Aristotelian definition that time is the number or measure determined by the succesive equal stages of a local movement.
 It is a number when one answers three o'clock or January 26, 1969.
 It is a measure when one answers three hours or 1969 years.
 One can push this line of thought further by asking whether there is just one time for the universe or, on the other hand, there are as many distinct times as there are distinct local movements.
-Now on the Ptolemaic system there did exist a single standard time for the universe, since the outmost of the celestial spheres, the primum mobile, contained the material universe and was the first source of all local movement.
-With the acceptance of the Copernican theory, there vanished the primum mobile, but there remained a single standard time, a survival Newton explained by distinguishing true and apparent motion and by conceiving true motion as relative to absolute space and absolute time.
-Finally, with Einstein, Newton's absolute time vanished, and there
+Now on the Ptolemaic system there did exist a single standard time for the universe, the outmost of the celestial spheres, the primum mobile, contained the material universe and was the first source of all to local movement.
+With the acceptance of the Copernican theory, there vanished the primum mobile, but there remained a single standard time, a survival Newton explained by distinguishing true and apparent motion and by declining true motion as relative to absolute space and absolute time.
+Pinelly, with Linstein, absolute time a vanished Finally, with Einstein, Newton's absolute time vanished. and there emerged as many standard times as there are reference frames that are tot in relative motion.